Music Videos

 I choose both, thanks.

 Not long after lockdown ended—though too long, really—I moved out.
 I left Norman Fucking Rockwell! behind with Rita.
 Maybe as revenge, rejecting a gift I had internalized too deeply.
 But “Flipside” wasn’t something I could leave.
 It wasn’t tied to any album.
 It lived in the ether, or YouTube, re-uploaded whenever it vanished.
+After moving to a larger apartment alone, the song took on new meaning, haunting but delicate, providing a template on how to love someone who wasn’t there.

 In that dark Pest apartment, Del Rey’s voice felt like the haunted Santa Ana winds: alive with something beyond its elemental force.
 If it was invention, that was fine.
 Language is invention too, puffed with our own projections.
 A ghost is not an absence but what the absence generates—Spotify wrapped in a sheet with eyes cut out.

-In Mexico now, a place as carnal, violent, and haunted as any noir setting, “Flipside” drifts through me like a familiar ghost.
+In Mexico now, a place as carnal, violent, and haunted as any noir setting, “Flipside” drifts through me like a familiar spirit.
 I hear its echo in “La Llorona,” another song about loving what is beyond reach.
 But unlike before, the haunting feels companionable.
 Maybe that’s all a ghost is: our own impression in the shape of the departed.
 I’m alone, and for once it feels like presence—not absence—with only my sensitivity, and a single still from “Flipside,” keeping quiet watch.

-More takes of woe and music in my 80´s memoir, Strange as Angels, for Kindle
+More takes of woe and music in my 80´s memoir, Strange as Angels, for Kindle or, Strange as Angels as a free PDF.